pulumi/terraform-provider-aws/website/docs/r/dx_gateway_association.html.markdown

 }
 ```

-A full example of how to create a VPN Gateway in one AWS account, create a Direct Connect Gateway in a second AWS account, and associate the VPN Gateway with the Direct Connect Gateway via the `aws_dx_gateway_association_proposal` and `aws_dx_gateway_association` resources can be found in [the `./examples/dx-gateway-cross-account-vgw-association` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-aws/tree/main/examples/dx-gateway-cross-account-vgw-association).

 ## Argument Reference

 ~> **NOTE:** `dx_gateway_id` and `associated_gateway_id` must be specified for single account Direct Connect gateway associations.